lynEcho/lynEcho.github.io/_pages/about.md

 News
 ======

-- April 2026: Selected as a DAAD AInet Fellow (AI in Neuroscience, 2026).
+- April 2026: I am happy to be selected as a DAAD AInet Fellow (AI in Neuroscience, 2026).

 Publications